rapid7/insightconnect-plugins/plugins/rapid7_insight_agent/help.md

 # Version History

-* 2.0.0 - Udate action `Quarantine Multiple` outputs to Completed and Failed, removed All Operations Successful
+* 2.0.0 - Udate action `Quarantine Multiple` outputs to Completed and Failed, removed All Operations Successful, replaced output Agent IDs with Hostname
 * 1.2.0 - New action: `Quarantine Multiple`
 * 1.1.1 - Quarantine: Fix incorrect behavior for unquarantine when the agent ID is wrong
 * 1.1.0 - Cloud enabled